 You say you’re never doing it again

-At some point, the mess of purple on your favorite top, the stains in the shower you don’t think will come out, and the oil in your bangs will make you convince yourself you’re never this brown hair purple tips thing again.
+At some point, the mess of purple on your favorite top, the stains in the shower you don’t think will come out, and the oil in your bangs will make you convince yourself you’re never doing this lavender hair dye on brown hair thing again.

-Because, I mean your hair is already bleached.
-And purple only gets prettier as it fades.
+Because, I mean it goes so nicely with your skin tone.
+And your hair is already bleached.
+And purple only gets prettier as it fades – some people even call it ash purple hair fade.
+So it’s a win, win – right?

 Plus, you have a Groupon so…